hyperledger-solang/solang/docs/code_gen_options.rst

 --------------------------------

 For the Substrate target, optimization passes from the `binaryen <https://github.com/WebAssembly/binaryen>`_ ``wasm-opt`` tool can be applied.
-This may vastly shrink the Wasm code size and make it more efficient.
+This may shrink the Wasm code size and makes it more efficient.

 Use the ``--wasm-opt`` compile flag to enable ``wasm-opt`` optimizations.
 Possible values are ``0`` - ``4``, ``s`` and ``z``, corresponding to the ``wasm-opt`` flags ``-O0`` - ``-O4``, ``-Os`` and ``-Oz`` respectively.